craftdesky/CSL2020-project/README.md

 - [License](#license)

 ## Overview
 The Airport Route Planner is a web-based application designed to visualize and analyze graph-based data structures, specifically focusing on airport routes.
-This project is ideal for B.Tech 2nd-year students to understand and implement graph algorithms in a practical setting.
+This project is our DSA Major Project focusing on implementation of graph algorithms in a practical setting.

 ## Features
-- **Graph Algorithms**: Implementation of Dijkstra, Bellman-Ford, and A* algorithms for shortest path calculations.
+- **Graph Algorithms**: Implementation of Dijkstra and Bellman-Ford algorithms for shortest path calculations.
 - **Interactive Visualization**: Graphical representation of airports and routes.
 - **Dynamic Forms**: Add or remove airports and routes dynamically.
 - **Analysis Dashboard**: View metrics like connectivity, degree, and components of the graph.